 At head office in Monmouth, it was quiet at the beginning of 2021 as everyone was working from home where possible.
 However, we were all still very busy at home helping to arrange burials and funerals.
 Later in the year when restrictions had lifted, we were able to re-open the doors to the office.
 Our marketing coordinator Sarah finally managed to get to Scotland to visit our Scottish natural burials.
 While a really exciting change was that Rhi Leedam joined the company full time as Director.
 She’s been there as every natural burial ground has been established.
 She has watched them as they grow and develop so it’s great to have someone who understands why they are so special.

-We also had the launch of our new branding and new website created by Rhi and Blue Stag.
+In 2021 we also had the launch of our new branding and a new website created by Rhi and Blue Stag.
 It looks fantastic!
-Go over to www.leedam.com if you want to have a look.
+We would definitely recommend that you go and have a look if you want to find out more about natural burial.

 Over at the natural burial grounds our custodians and landowners had everything in hand, while we were busy keeping everyone up to date with news and photos on our Facebook and Instagram pages.

 There have also been some really exciting changes and special projects going on at each of our natural burial grounds.
 You can find out what has been going on during 2021, green projects and news about your local natural burial ground at the blogs below.

 - Cardiff and the Vale Natural Burial Meadow

 - Delliefure Cairngorms Natural Burial Ground